 2. Practice positivity

 Quick, is it care-ah-mell or car-mell?
 Perhaps not the most hotly debated English pronunciation on the internet (I'm looking at you, gif), it is one of those things people love to have meaningless arguments over.
-While the opinions you have about things in the workplace are vastly different then to-may-to vs. to-mah-to, it is important to be mindful of other opinions.
+While the opinions you have about things in the workplace are vastly different than to-may-to vs. to-mah-to, it is important to be mindful of other opinions.
 Instead of simply dismissing your co-worker's ideas, try responding with "yes, and" instead of "no, but."
 (Also, leave sarcasm out of the equation; it won't help here.)
 Remember, however strongly you feel about a topic doesn't mean your opinion is right and anything else is wrong.
 Spoiler alert: The opposing side of the argument probably feels just as strongly as you.

 When it comes to workplace disagreements, it's of paramount importance that you create a collaborative environment where all opinions can be voiced in order to find common ground and then a solution.
 Remember, what's happening in the PMO often seeps out into the rest of your organization.
-If there's dissonance in your PMO, oftentimes there will be repercussions elsewhere in the company.
+If there's dissonance in your PMO, often, there will be repercussions elsewhere in the company.

 One way to help prevent conflict is to create a single source of truth for the history of a project.
 If the history of a project is in one place, any confusion about what has or hasn't been explored can be eliminated.
-Any newcomer to the project can also see how the conversation has evolved, and then is able to add more focused and valuable contributions.
+Any newcomer to the project can also see how the conversation has evolved and then is able to add more focused and valuable contributions.

 3. Be flexible

 Change is a necessary part of how we work.
 Things happen unexpectedly, and there's nothing you can do personally to prevent that.
-You’ll also run into the inevitable fire drill where a flood of emails or a flurry of Slack messages arrives detailing the latest crisis and how "this is now Priority #1."
+You’ll also run into the inevitable fire drill where a flood of emails or a flurry of Slack messages arrives detailing the latest crisis and how "this is now priority #1."
 Luckily, we're not stonemasons, and while it may not seem like it sometimes, it is possible to switch gears and accommodate sudden changes.

 If you're lucky enough to be part of an organization that utilizes a collaborative workflow management tool, your deadlines should be automatically altered to reflect the change in a project’s priority.
 Sometimes it's as simple as moving the end of a bar in a Gantt chart, but the gist is the changes you experience can be easily handled.